June 8, 2009

 Pricing for next year's women's basketball ticket packages remains the same, with individual season tickets available at $58 apiece.
 The Irish women's basketball "Fan Pack" of four season tickets is on sale at $162, with each additional "Fan Pack" ticket costing $29.
-These amounts do not include an additional processing fee of $20 per season ticket order
+These amounts do not include an additional processing fee of $20 per season ticket order (not each ticket).

 Due to the already-high demand for Irish women's basketball season tickets in 2009-10, as well as new capacity limitations resulting from the renovations at Purcell Pavilion, only 3,000 new season tickets will go on sale.
 Because of the construction project, seats will not be assigned until September, with the best available locations assigned to season ticket holders based upon the time of purchase.
 Thus, potential new season ticket holders for Notre Dame women's basketball are strongly encouraged to buy their ticket packages right away when they go on sale Aug.
 14. Single-game tickets will be made available for purchase at a later date.